 Rule 22.
 Sentence, judgment and commitment.

-(c)(1) Upon a verdict or plea of guilty or plea of no contest, the court shall impose sentence and shall enter a judgment of conviction which shall include the plea or the verdict, if any, and the sentence.
-Following imposition of sentence, the court shall advise the defendant of defendant's right to appeal and the time within which any appeal must be filed and the right to retain counsel or have counsel appointed by the court if indigent.
+(c)(1) Upon a verdict or plea of guilty or plea of no contest, the court must impose sentence and must enter a judgment of conviction which must include the plea or the verdict, if any, and the sentence.
+Following imposition of sentence, the court must advise the defendant of defendant's right to appeal, the time within which any appeal must be filed and the right to retain counsel or have counsel appointed by the court if indigent.

-(c)(2) If the defendant is convicted of a misdemeanor crime of domestic violence, as defined in Utah Code Section 77-36-1, the court shall advise the defendant orally or in writing that, if the case meets the criteria of 18 U.S.C. § 921(a)(33) or Utah Code § 76-10-503, then pursuant to federal law or state law it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
+(c)(2) If the defendant is convicted of a misdemeanor crime of domestic violence, as defined in Utah Code § 77-36-1, the court must advise the defendant orally or in writing that, if the case meets the criteria of 18 U.S.C. § 921(a)(33) or Utah Code § 76-10-503, then pursuant to federal law or state law it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
 The failure to advise does not render the plea invalid or form the basis for withdrawal of the plea.

-(d) When a jail or prison sentence is imposed, the court shall issue its commitment setting forth the sentence.
-The officer delivering the defendant to the jail or prison shall deliver a true copy of the commitment to the jail or prison and shall make the officer's return on the commitment and file it with the court.
+(d) Commitment.
+When a jail or prison sentence is imposed, the court must issue its commitment setting forth the sentence.
+The officer delivering the defendant to the jail or prison must deliver a true copy of the commitment to the jail or prison and must make the officer's return on the commitment and file it with the court.

 (f) Sentencing and mentally ill offenders.
-Upon a verdict or plea of guilty and mentally ill, the court shall impose sentence in accordance with Title 77, Chapter 16a, Utah Code.
-If the court retains jurisdiction over a mentally ill offender committed to the Department of Human Services as provided by Utah Code Ann. § 77-16a-202(1)(b), the court shall so specify in the sentencing order.
+Upon a verdict or plea of guilty and mentally ill, the court must impose sentence in accordance with Title 77, Chapter 16a, Utah Code.
+If the court retains jurisdiction over a mentally ill offender committed to the Department of Human Services as provided by Utah Code § 77-16a-202(1)(b), the court must so specify in the sentencing order.